DuckyBlender/sussy_ducky_bot/README.md

 - At least $1 on perplexity.ai
 - Ollama (at least 8GB of ram because of the high parameter count models)
 - groq.com API key
+- AWS CLI with credentials set and Amazon text & Cohere text model access in the `us-west-2` region
 - AMD or NVIDIA GPU is recommended
 - ComfyUI in the background with the SDXLTurbo model
 - Rust